osquery/osquery-python/README.rst

 loaded kernel modules, open network connections, browser plugins, hardware events or file hashes.

-SQL tables are implemented via a simple plugin and extensions API.

 What is osquery-python?
 -----------------------

+In osquery, SQL tables, configuration retrieval, log handling, etc are implemented via a simple, robust plugin and extensions API.
 This project contains the official Python bindings for creating osquery extensions in Python.
-Consider the following example:
+Consider the following
+example:

 .. code-block:: python